Traversals: Practical Guide

 A Traversal

 is the most general of the core optics.
-In fact, all other optics can be seen as specialized Traversal
+In fact, all other optics can be seen as specialised Traversal

 s: